Travel between Italy and Switzerland: the must-knows

 3. Traffic in large cities such as Milan can be very busy, and navigation can be challenging.

-That’s why we only recommend a car journey if you’re an experienced driver who loves car trips.
+That’s why I only recommend a car journey if you’re an experienced driver who loves car trips.
 If not, the trains are a better alternative.

 Motorway tolls for Italy and Switzerland

-You need a motorway vignette (“Autobahnvignette”) to use the Swiss highways and motorways.
+A motorway vignette (“Autobahnvignette”) is obligatory to use the Swiss highways and motorways.
 For Italy, tolls for highways are required too.
 You don’t pay with a vignette.
 Instead, you can pay at toll gates or by debit card.
-Find details through our links here.
+Find details through the links here.

 These two tunnels between Italy and Switzerland are subject to tolls as well:

-1. the San Bernardino tunnel (between San Bernardino in Italy and Hinterrhein in the Swiss canton of Graubünden)
+1. the Grand-Saint-Bernard tunnel (between Saint-Rhémy-en-Bosses in Italy and Bourg-Saint-Pierre in the Swiss canton Valais)

 Rental cars mostly include the vignettes or stickers required for the country you rent them in.
 But they don’t necessarily contain them for surrounding countries.
 So if you rent a car in Italy, you’ll normally need an additional Swiss motorway vignette.